 Ask your doctor.Call your local or state health department.Contact the Centers for Disease Control and Prevention (CDC): Call1-800-232-4636(1-800-CDC-INFO), visit the CDC's travelers' health website at Web Site, or visit CDC's JE website at Web Site.

 Japanese Encephalitis Vaccine Information Statement.
 U.S. Department of Health and Human Services/Centers for Disease Control and Prevention National Immunization Program.
 01/24/2014.

 AHFS® Consumer Medication Information. © Copyright, The American Society of Health-System Pharmacists, Inc., 7272 Wisconsin Avenue, Bethesda, Maryland.
 All Rights Reserved.
 Duplication for commercial use must be authorized by ASHP.

-Selected Revisions: December 15, 2011.
+Selected Revisions: March 15, 2015.